 All fines not paid by end of grading period will result in report cards being withheld.
-Any fines pending at end of year will result in exclusion from end of year activities, including 8th grade graduation and promotion.
+Any fines pending at end of year will result in exclusion from end of year activities.

 FUND-RAISING

 Student clubs or classes, outside organizations, and/or parent groups occasionally may be permitted to conduct fundraising drives for approved school purposes.
 An application for permission must be made to the principal at least 10 days before the event.
 Student participation in approved activities cannot interfere with the regular instructional program.
 Each group is allowed one fund raising activity per semester.
 For further information see policy FJ and GE.